 Collaboration.
 You are permitted and encouraged to work with your peers on homework problems.
 It is best practice to cite those with whom you worked, and you must write up solutions independently.
 Duplicated solutions will not be accepted and constitute a violation of the Honor Principle.

-Quizzes and Exams.
-We will have a short review quiz at the beginning of each Wednesday class, a midterm exam, and a final exam.
-It is to be determined whether the exams will be in-class or take-home.
+Exams.
+We will have a midterm exam and a final exam.
+Both are likely to be in-class.

 Grades.
-Your grade will be based on the quality of your homework, the quizzes, the exams, and class participation.
+Your grade will be based on the quality of participation in group work, your homework, and your exams.